Spectrum measurement of quantum channels and application to Hamiltonian parameter estimation

-Moreover, EPs of the quantum channel can manifest themselves in the measurement statistics of sequential channels.
-For a pseudo-Hermitian quantum channel, EPs are the points in parameter space where a pair of complex conjugate eigenvalues coalesces into real eigenvalues.
-Then near the EPs, the measurement statistics of $\{p_i^{(m)}\}$ as a function of $m$ can exhibit the transition between damped oscillations (from eigenvalues in complex conjugate pairs) and exponential decays (from real eigenvalues) \cite{Note1}.
+Moreover, EPs of the quantum channel can manifest themselves in the measurement statistics of repetitive channels.
+For a pseudo-Hermitian quantum channel, EPs are the points in parameter space where a pair of complex conjugate eigenvalues coalesces into real eigenvalues. {Then near the EPs, the measurement statistics of $\{p_i^{(m)}\}$ as a function of $m$ can exhibit the crossover from damped oscillations (from eigenvalues in complex conjugate pairs) to exponential decays (from real eigenvalues), as shown in Sec.
+S2 of SM \cite{Note1}.}

-\textit{Application to Hamiltonian parameter estimation.} As an intriguing application, we show that the spectrum measurement of quantum channels can be utilized for learning the free Hamiltonian of a target system.
-We consider a typical class of quantum channels, which is the concatenation of a unitary channel $\Phi_B$ generated by the free Hamiltonian of the target system and a channel $\Phi_A$ induced by a Ramsey interferometry measurement (RIM) of an probe [Fig.~\ref{NV} \blue{(a)}].
+\textit{Application to Hamiltonian parameter estimation.} {As an application, we show that the spectrum measurement of quantum channels can be utilized for learning the parameters in the free Hamiltonian of a target system with a known eigenstructure.} We consider a typical class of quantum channels, which is the concatenation of a unitary channel $\Phi_B$ generated by the free Hamiltonian of the target system and a channel $\Phi_A$ induced by a Ramsey interferometry measurement (RIM) of a probe [Fig.~\ref{NV} \blue{(a)}].